Zvonimir Boban: UEFA

 In April 2021, Boban was hired by UEFA as the Chief of Football, first ever person to hold that position.

+GNK Dinamo

+In April 2025 Boban was announced as new chairman of the board of GNK Dinamo Zagreb returning to the club he was captain after almost 34 years.
+Boban would run entire sports policy of the club.
+His official term as chairman of the board started at 1st of June 2025.

 Personal life

 Boban married Leonarda Lončar, a fashion designer, in 1994.
 They have five children: adopted children Marija, Gabrijel, Marta, Rafael, and a biological daughter Ruža (Rose).
-In 2021, the couple separated.
+In 2021, the couple separated, but they reunited in 2024.

 Boban is also a keen tennis player.
 He is known to be close friends with Goran Ivanišević, with whom he plays at his private indoor clay tennis court.